nextflow-io/schemas/README.md

 The following schemas are currently defined:

-- `pipeline-input`: Schema for pipeline input specs
+- `pipeline`: Schema for pipeline specs
 - `plugin`: Schema for plugin specs

 Each folder contains the schema (`schema.json`) and a `tests` folder with test cases.